ayo-ola0710/jeteeah/docs/TESTNET_DEPLOYMENT.md

 This guide explains how to deploy Jeteeah to Linera's Testnet Conway and connect your frontend to the live blockchain.

+> ⚠️ **Important Note**: As of December 2025, the public Linera Testnet Conway may not be available.
+If you encounter DNS resolution errors for `testnet.linera.io` or `faucet.testnet.linera.io`, this is expected.
+Please use the local development setup instead, or check [Linera Discord](https://discord.gg/linera) for updates on testnet availability.

 ## Prerequisites

 ### Required Software